Support

 In the House - Hearing 3/06 at 1:00 p.m.
 (2/19)

-HB 1426 SB 778 Clinical Research Pharmacies and Clinical Trials - Permits, Ownership, and Definition of Practice of Medicine Del.
+HB 1426 SB 778 Clinical Research Pharmacies and Clinical Trials - Permits and Ownership Del.
 Jared Solomon (18-D)

-Establishing a clinical research pharmacy permit; authorizing the State Board of Pharmacy to issue a clinical research pharmacy permit; authorizing a health care provider to hold an ownership interest in a clinical research pharmacy under certain circumstances; exempting the conduct of an investigational or experimental treatment or clinical trial by a corporation or other legal entity from the definition of "practice medicine"; etc. Health Support
+Establishing a clinical research pharmacy permit; authorizing the State Board of Pharmacy to issue a clinical research pharmacy permit; authorizing a health care provider to hold an ownership interest in a clinical research pharmacy under certain circumstances; prohibiting an individual from being required to obtain a license, certification, or authorization to practice under certain provision of law to own or have an ownership interest in a clinical research pharmacy; etc. Health

 HB 1472 SB 779 Better Small Business Employee Benefit Act of 2026 Del.
 Lily Qi (15-D)

 Exempting from certain requirements relating to the offering of health benefit plans to small employers in the State health benefit plans issued through a professional employer organization located in the State; and requiring professional employer organizations that enter into agreements with small employers to provide health benefit plans to disclose certain information in writing.
-Health Support
+Health Health Care & Biopharma - Support

 HB 1476 SB 966 Public Service Commission - Net Energy Metering - Successor Program The Speaker